atho-gitrepo/Daily-fixture-for-Home-Ov0.5/README.md

 Daily Telegram alert listing football fixtures where the **home team averages more than 1.5 goals per match
 # ⚽ Goal Alert Bot

-This project sends a daily Telegram alert listing football fixtures where the **home team averages more than 1.5 goals per match**, using [API-Football](https://rapidapi.com/api-sports/api/api-football).
+This project sends a daily Telegram alert listing football fixtures where the **home team averages more than 1.5 goals per match.

 ## 🔧 Features